 Best places to stay in Destin for sightseeing

 Sitting across the street from Miramar Beach, these suites are the perfect mid-range accommodation option for beach bums and families alike.
-Rooms are spacious and well-equipped for a full self-catering vacation.
+The rooms are spacious and well-equipped for a full self-catering vacation.
 Upgrade to a water view room to enjoy fantastic Gulf vistas.

 Steps from Henderson Beach State Park, this fantastic resort is one of Destin’s top luxury hotels.
 Guests will enjoy luxurious amenities, including private beach access, two outdoor pools, and a full-service spa.
 For its succulent seafood, the on-site Primrose Restaurant is touted among the best places to eat around Destin.